 Bleach damage typically manifests in the form of dryness, weakness, and brittleness.
 Your hair may feel rough or coarse and may lack its natural luster.
 It can also make your hair more prone to breakage—particularly if you undergo multiple bleaching sessions.

-While it’s not possible to reverse bleach damage, there are things you can do to help restore the look and feel of your hair and make it more resistant to future damage.
+While it’s not possible to reverse bleach damage, there are things you can do to help restore the appearance and texture of your hair and make it more resistant to future damage.
 Limiting heat exposure is key, as heat can further damage your already-weakened strands.
-Similarly, if you’re experiencing bleach damage, it’s a good idea to lay off all chemical treatments—bleaching, relaxing, perming, etc—for a while.
+Similarly, if you’re experiencing bleach damage, it’s a good idea to lay off all chemical treatments, including bleaching, relaxing, perming, etc—at least for a while.
 Keep in mind that if you’re dealing with severe damage, your best course of action may be to get a haircut—at least enough to get rid of any split ends.
 If you’re not willing to part ways with your lengths, though, there are things you can do at home to give your bleach-damaged hair some TLC.

 How do you care for bleach-damaged hair?

-Adjusting your haircare routine is one of the most impactful things you can do to help revive your bleach-damaged strands.
+Adjusting your haircare routine is one of the most impactful things you can do to improve the appearance of your bleach-damaged strands.
 We suggest looking for bonding treatments, as these are specifically designed to help reinforce weakened hair bonds and prevent breakage.

 We’re partial to Redken’s Acidic Bonding Concentrate collection.
 The six-piece lineup includes an intensive pre-shampoo treatment, a shampoo, and two conditioners—one thicker and one more lightweight—as well as a hydrating hair mask and a protective leave-in treatment.
-The sulfate-free system is formulated with citric acid and a concentrated Bonding Care Complex and helps strengthen and repair damaged, color-treated hair.
+The sulfate-free system is formulated with citric acid and a concentrated Bonding Care Complex which helps improve hair’s strength and leaves it feeling softer and looking smoother.
+By reinforcing the hair's structure, this system not only addresses the look of past damage but also makes your hair more resilient against future breakage, helping your blonde color stay even and less prone to patchiness.

 Keep in mind that you don’t have to use all six pieces every day to reap the benefits of this reparative lineup.
 Just using the pre-poo, shampoo, and conditioner can help reduce breakage by 63%, double your hair’s strength, and leave it up to 90% more conditioned than your standard shampoo.
 Plus, the trio also helps smooth the hair and adds shine to further help improve the appearance of bleached, damaged hair.